Brigham Young Jr.: President of the Quorum of the Twelve Apostles

 Young was ordained an apostle before Joseph F. Smith but was not placed in the Quorum of the Twelve Apostles until after Joseph F. Smith.
 It was not until 1900 that a clear decision was made which gave Smith seniority in the Quorum of the Twelve Apostles over Young, since Smith had been a member of the First Presidency since becoming an apostle.
 Young had served as the President of the Quorum of the Twelve Apostles since the previous president, Franklin D. Richards, had died on December 9, 1899.

 When church president Lorenzo Snow died on October 10, 1901, Smith served as President of the Quorum until he was made church president on October 17, 1901.
 The death of Snow dissolved the First Presidency, returning First Counselor Joseph F. Smith to the Quorum of the Twelve as President of the Quorum.
 The LDS Church at that time did not draw a distinction between President of the Quorum of the Twelve Apostles and Acting President of the Quorum of the Twelve Apostles.
 In that time, the person who in the modern church would be called the Acting President was set apart as the President of the Quorum.
 The second-most senior apostle was not set apart as the President of the Quorum if they were a member of the First Presidency, which Smith was.
 One week later, Smith was made President of the Church and Young again became President of the Quorum.
 Therefore, when Smith became president, Young again assumed the position of President of the Quorum of the Twelve.
 Young is the only person to have served two non-consecutive terms as President of the Quorum.

 Death

-Young died in Salt Lake City, Utah at age 66.
+Young died on April 11, 1903 in Salt Lake City, Utah at age 66.
 He was buried at Salt Lake City Cemetery.